da667/Autosnort3/readme.md

 ## Acknowledgements

 A big thanks to Noah for all of his hard work documenting the installation process on Ubuntu.
 I relied heavily on his work in order to create this lazy bunch of shell scripts.

+## Patch Notes
+-4/18/21
+	- Added support for Ubuntu 18.04 by adding a small check to see if `/usr/sbin/ip` and `/usr/sbin/ethtool` exist.
+The `ip` command should already be on most modern Linux distros, and this script installs `ethtool`.
+If they don't exist in `/usr/sbin`, create a symlink using the `which` command to figure out where the binaries actually are.
+	- The reason we have to do this is because systemd service files require absolute paths to any binaries or scripts you call.
+This is an easier work-around then having multiple `snort3.service` files for different linux distros.